Para leer la versión en español de este artículo, hacé clic acá.

 Esperando la Carroza is the best Argentine film of all time.
 According to me, that is; most people (and Google reviews) tend to place it in their top five, which is nothing to sneeze at.

-As any good Argentine invention, Esperando la Carroza is originally of Uruguayan origin, just like yerba mate, Carlos Gardel, and Natalia Oreiro (?).
+Like any good Argentine invention, Esperando la Carroza is of Uruguayan origin, just like yerba mate, Carlos Gardel, and Natalia Oreiro (?).
 Born as a stage play by the Uruguayan-Romanian playwright Jacobo Langsner, the stage version of Esperando la Carroza managed to arouse controversy on both sides of the Rio de la Plata.
 People either loved it or hated it.
 Critics tore it apart at the time, which did not prevent a subsequent adaptation to the television format under the direction of Alejandro Doria, featuring a large part of what would later become the cast for the film.

 The film was released in 1985, written and directed by Doria with input from Langsner.
 And yet many of the gags and catchphrases that we remember were adlibbed, stemming from the genius of the actors.
 The film features a dream team of Argentine actors: Luis Brandoni, China Zorrilla, Antonio Gasalla, Julio De Grazia, Betiana Blum, Mónica Villa, Juan Manuel Tenuta, Andrea Tenuta Lidia Catalano and Cecilia Rosetto.
 It also featured Enrique Pinti, who almost begged to be included, as a guest actor, as well as a brief and memorable apperance by Darío Grandinetti.